microsoft/pxt-ev3/docs/getting-started/use.md

 ### ~

-2) Click **Download** and follow the instructions to get your code onto your EV3 Brick.
+**Download:** Click **Download** and follow the instructions to get your code onto your EV3 Brick.
 Press the center button on the EV3 Brick to run the program.

 ## Make It Turn

+**Code it:** Create a new program that turns the Driving Base 180 degrees.

 ```blocks
 brick.buttonEnter.onEvent(ButtonEvent.Pressed, function () {